diederikeen/react/README.md

-# react
+# React

-Go-to repo for React projects with serverside rendering
+My go-to repo for React projects with serverside rendering.
+Easy to create templates / styles.